brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ## Harvest Projections and Decision Tables

-A ten year projection of the base model was estimated for years 2023-2032, with catches equal to the estimated Acceptable Biological Catch (ABC) based on the category 2 time-varying sigma and $P^*$ = 0.45 for years 2023-2032 (Table \ref{tab:project}).
+A ten year projection of the base model was estimated for years 2023-2032, with catches equal to the estimated Acceptable Biological Catch (ABC), which was equivalent the Annual Catch Limit (ACL), based on the category 2 time-varying sigma and $P^*$ = 0.45 for years 2023-2032 (Table \ref{tab:project}).
 The removals in 2021 and 2022 were set based on recommended values from the PFMC Groundfish Management Team (GMT, personal communication).
 The removals for 2023-2032 were apportioned to recreational and commercial catches based on the apportionment of the GMT provided 2022 catches, which was 60% recreational and 40% commercial.

 The axis of uncertainty for the decision table was based on a low and high state of nature for alternative values of unfished recruitment (ln($R0$)).
 Following guidance from the TOR, the 12.5 and 87.5 percentiles (i.e. 1.15 standard deviations) of spawning output in 2021, based on the uncertainty around the spawning output in 2021 ($\sigma$ = 0.33), were used to determine the values of ln($R0$) corresponding to the states of nature.
 Once the values of 2021 spawning output at the 12.5 and 87.5 percentiles were identified, a search across unfished recruitment values was done to obtain the identified spawning output values.
 The values of ln($R0$) corresponding to the low and high states of nature were 2.01 (low) and 2.28 (high).